 There are only a few reviews currently for this mailbox, but they are overwhelmingly positive.
 We have no doubt you’d be able to add your own positive review after purchasing and installing this locking mailbox.

-#3: Katanabox Wide Post Mount Lock & Key Mailbox (Modern Stainless Steel)
+#3: Katanabox Wide Post Mount Lock & Key Mailbox (Best Modern Stainless Steel)

 If you’re looking for a stylish replacement for your outdated mailbox, the Katanabox can help accentuate your home’s exterior.
 This model has morphed the traditional “tunnel-shaped” mailbox with a minimalist twist without compromising on storage capacity.